saisyam/website/content/posts/will-webassembly-takeover-containers-in-future.md

 Fermyon also have a [cloud application platform](https://developer.fermyon.com/cloud/index) for WASM microservices (which is in open beta at the time of this post).
 It enabled you to run Spin applications, at scale, in the cloud, without any infrastructure setup.

 They have a good documentation on how to build and run WASM based Microservices with Rust and Go.
-These are the guys who introduced Kubernets to WASM with Krustlet.
+These are the guys who introduced Kubernetes to WASM with Krustlet.

 [Krustlet](https://krustlet.dev/) Krustlet is a Kubelet written in Rust — which listens on the event stream for new pods that the scheduler assigns to it, based on specific Kubernetes tolerations.

 We can deploy WASM binaries on [Azure](https://www.infoworld.com/article/3681853/azure-kubernetes-doubles-down-on-webassembly.html).

 ## Conclusion
-In this article we learnt what is WASM is (ofcourse, at a very high level) and what are the recent developments happening in bringing it to the mainstream development.
+In this article we learnt what is WASM is (of course, at a very high level) and what are the recent developments happening in bringing it to the mainstream development.
 I am very excited to try to build a simple Microservice in Golang with Fermyon Spin and deploy it to Azure Kubernetes.
-Will definitely write more articles on WASM.
+Will write more articles on WASM.
 Thanks for reading.